-Firstly, let’s define the goal.
-Most people say they want to “lose weight”; this is not the right goal.
-If you stop drinking water for several hours you will lose weight but you will regain this as soon as you rehydrate.
-The goal is “lose fat”.
+First things first – let’s define what your goal is.
+Most people say they want to “lose weight”... but what does this mean?
+You’ll certainly lose weight if you stop drinking water for several hours, but you’ll regain this as soon as you rehydrate.

 Basically, to lose/burn fat you need to consume fewer calories than your body uses.
 When your body doesn’t have enough calories for energy it uses the energy stored as glycogen in your muscle first, then your fat stores.
 We recommend you aim to lose 1lb of fat per week, any more and it gets hard; see the numbers below:

 The amount of calories you need depends on your gender, age, height, weight, and activity.
 Use this calculator to calculate the amount of calories you need per day.
 Then take 500kcal off to lose 1lb per week, and 1,000kcal to lose 2lb per week.